Pediatric hand and peripheral nerve surgery

-When your patients suffer a traumatic hand or wrist injury, chances are that they are being treated by the Pediatric and Congenital Hand Surgery Service in the Department of Plastic Surgery at Children’s Health℠.
+When a patient suffers a traumatic hand or wrist injury, chances are that they are being treated by the Pediatric and Congenital Hand Surgery Service Department at Children’s Health℠.

 Our Pediatric and Congenital Hand Surgery Service accepts referrals for traumatic hand injuries evaluated at outside clinics and hospital emergency departments.